 5.11c Dissertation evaluation criteria.
-The evaluation of a Dissertation is guided by a common set of standards and benchmarks that assist the Committee in evaluating and providing constructive formative feedback on each chapter of the Dissertation.
-Though the exact number of chapters may vary as determined by the research and the Committee, the following provides an idea of how Committee Members will evaluate the Dissertation.
+The evaluation of a dissertation is guided by a common set of standards and benchmarks that assist the committee in evaluating and providing constructive formative feedback on each chapter of the dissertation.
+These requirements are clearly outlined on the Dissertation Grading Rubric found in the Appendix of this manual.
+The following provides an idea of how committee members will evaluate the dissertation.